Counterfactual Explanations for Hypergraph Neural Networks: Introduction

 Although powerful, HGNNs suffer from limited interpretability, which reduces user trust and constrains their deployment in high-stakes settings.
-Among eXplainable AI (XAI) approaches proposed in the literature, counterfactual (CF) explanations have attracted growing attention, as they describe minimal changes to an input that would lead to a different model outcome.
+Among eXplainable AI (XAI) approaches proposed in the literature, \textit{counterfactual} (CF) explanations have attracted growing attention, as they describe minimal input changes that would lead to a different model outcome~\cite{wachter2017hjlt}.
 In the graph domain, this motivation has driven substantial progress in graph neural networks (GNNs) explainability, ranging from post-hoc explainers that highlight predictive substructures (e.g., GNNExplainer~\cite{GNNExplainer} and PGExplainer~\cite{PGNNExp}) to methods that explicitly generate counterfactual graphs (e.g., CF-GNNExplainer~\cite{CF-GNNExplainer} and RCExplainer~\cite{bajaj2022robustcounterfactualexplanationsgraph}).
 However, transferring these ideas to hypergraphs is non-trivial: hyperedges encode higher-order relations whose combinatorial structure and semantics cannot be reduced to pairwise links without altering the meaning of the interactions.
 Consequently, hypergraph explainability has received comparatively limited attention.
 Dedicated hypergraph explainers have only emerged recently (e.g., HyperEX~\cite{HyperEX} and SHypX~\cite{shypx}), underscoring both the nascency of the area and the open need for explanation tools tailored to hypergraph learning.

 In this work, we introduce CF-HyperGNNExplainer, the first counterfactual explanation technique specifically designed for hypergraph neural networks.
 Our goal is to produce valid and interpretable counterfactuals that respect the discrete, higher-order nature of hypergraphs -- e.g., by minimally editing hyperedge memberships or hyperedge existence while altering model prediction.
-This formulation yields explanations that answer questions of the form: ``Which higher-order interactions must be removed, or rewired for the HGNN to change its decision?'', thereby directly exposing the role of HOIs in the model's reasoning.
+This formulation yields explanations that answer questions of the form: ``\textit{What higher-order interactions must be removed, or rewired for the HGNN to change its decision?}''.